-At Mount Sinai Heart, we have extensive experience with cardiovascular surgery.
+At Mount Sinai Fuster Heart Hospital, we have extensive experience with cardiovascular surgery.
 Our specialists are widely recognized for excellence in cardiac care and the ability to blend research and clinical practice.
 Outstanding outcomes and an unwavering commitment to quality, safety, and patient satisfaction greatly benefit a large volume of national and international patients and families every year.

 Cardiovascular surgery patients are supported by our world-renowned clinical cardiologists, who are experts in imaging and advanced diagnostic testing; our cardiac anesthesiologists, who have expertise in perioperative transesophageal echocardiography; and our specialized intensive care physicians provide integrated and personalized care plans.
 This multidisciplinary approach, in conjunction with continual enhancement of surgical technology and facilities, has led to a global reputation for cardiac surgical excellence.

 Highly Regarded Across the Country—And Throughout the World